Healing Physical Therapy and Wellness

 Appointments: 319-350-9616

-Get started on recovering!
+Get started on healing and recovering!

 Myofascial release works by stretching/loosening the fascia that is tight or adhered.
 It also stimulates the body's natural ability to heal itself.
 Tight fascia can exert up to 2000 pounds of pressure/square inch and compresses whatever is underneath.
 It may compress a nerve, blood vessel or muscle.
 A chiropractic adjustment or a traditional relaxation massage may only provide temporary relief, because it doesn't address the underlying collagenous layer of the fascia.
 So if there's an imbalance around the vertebrae, the vertebra may "slip back out" again.